 Or, if you’re looking for a course to develop your skills in a language, these are some of our best options in a wide variety of languages, whether you’re a complete beginner or just a little out of practice:

-This free course, Beginners' French: in the city, helps you to acquire the basic language to find your way around a French town.
+This free course, Beginners' French: A trip to Avignon, helps you to acquire the basic language to find your way around a French town.
 You will learn how to understand and give directions, ask about accommodation, book a hotel room at the tourist information office and get information about what to see and do in the local area.
 You will visit some museums in Avignon and buy a film for your camera.
 The course also deals with telling the time and making liaisons in speech.
 By the end of the course, you will feel more confident understanding and giving information about towns, seeking clarification and dealing with numbers.
-You will also have developed your oral fluency and your reading skills.Learn more ❯Beginners' French: in the city
+You will also have developed your oral fluency and your reading skills.Learn more ❯Beginners' French: A trip to Avignon

 Do you want to improve your language skills and communicate more easily and effectively in Spanish?
 This free course, Beginners’ Spanish: food and drink, focuses on buying and ordering food and drink at a restaurant or bar.
 You will be able to use some basic vocabulary relating to food, drinks, meals, quantities and measures.
 In this OpenLearn course you will listen to Spanish speakers in a variety of situations.Learn more ❯Beginners’ Spanish: food and drink

 Do you want to learn the basics of the German language?
-This free course, Rundblick: beginners' German, will take you on a journey through German-speaking countries.
+This free course, Beginners' German: Places and people, will take you on a journey through German-speaking countries.
 You will read and hear about a range of places and people.
-This OpenLearn course will give you the opportunity to develop language skills which will help you to cope in a range of situations.Learn more ❯Rundblick: beginners' German
+This OpenLearn course will give you the opportunity to develop language skills which will help you to cope in a range of situations.Learn more ❯Beginners' German: Places and people

 This free course, Beginners' Italian: food and drink, focuses on buying drinks and snacks in an Italian café, as well as on greeting and introducing yourself in Italian.
 It does not require any previous knowledge of Italian.Learn more ❯Beginners’ Italian: food and drink